muriona/covid19/README.md

 # covid19
 Modelo de dinâmica de sistemas aplicado a covid-19 no Brasil A line I wrote on my local computer
+A 2nd line I wrote on my local computer